fkarg/fkarg.github.io/staged/idea-makers.md

 ## Favorite Quotes
-I did not take any notes when reading it, so I'm afraid there will be no quotes.
+I am afraid there will be no quotes since I did not take any notes when reading it.

 <!--
 # Publication Checklist: